giorgiobornia/events/README.md

     - by discipline & year & semester

     - by a specified time range (e.g., a week), for a given list of disciplines

+- Colloquia can be treated as a particular instance of a discipline

 - LaTeX is typeset directly on the webpage through the MathJax libraries (very convenient for math formulas)